simeononsecurity/Standalone-Windows-STIG-Script/README.md

 **Note:** This script should work for most, if not all, systems without issue.
 While [@SimeonOnSecurity](https://github.com/simeononsecurity) creates, reviews, and tests each repo intensively, we can not test every possible configuration nor does [@SimeonOnSecurity](https://github.com/simeononsecurity) take any responsibility for breaking your system.
 If something goes wrong, be prepared to submit an [issue](../../issues).
 Do not run this script if you don't understand what it does.
 It is your responsibility to review and test the script before running it.

+## Ansible:
+We now offer a playbook collection for this script.
+Please see the following [repo.](https://github.com/simeononsecurity/Windows_STIG_Ansible)

 ## Introduction:

 Windows 10 is insecure operating system out of the box and requires many changes to insure [FISMA](https://www.cisa.gov/federal-information-security-modernization-act) compliance.